KSP-KOS/KOS/doc/source/structures/vessels/dockingport.rst

           - callable to release the dock
         * - :attr:`PARTNER`
           - :struct:`DockingPort`
-          - the docking port this docking port is attached to
+          - the docking port this docking port is attached to, or "None" if no such port
         * - :attr:`HASPARTNER`
           - boolean
           - whether or not this docking port is attached to another docking port